TPIsoftwareOSPO/digiRunner-Open-Source/readme.md

 Welcome to digiRunner, the mission-critical, open-source API management platform purpose-built to help developers tame complexity, enforce security, and streamline API operations—without the bloat or barriers.
 Whether you're launching your first microservice or governing dozens of API endpoints in a production-critical environment, digiRunner makes modern API management simple, scalable, and reliable where it matters most.

-## What Makes digiRunner Different?:
+## What Makes digiRunner Different?

 Managing APIs across services, teams, and environments can be messy—especially when uptime, performance, and security are non-negotiable. digiRunner fixes that with a streamlined control plane and tools that just make sense.
 With digiRunner, you can: